pratikshadeo24/NormanPD-DataPipeline/README.md

 The function does not return a value.
 Its primary role is to execute a series of operations as well as potentially display summaries of the stored data.
 It uses argparse to parse command-line arguments, requiring a URL to the incident summary as an input (--incidents), which it then passed to the main function.
 - Function arguments: url
-- Return Value : None, as it is the main function, it does not return anything but serves as the entry point to the execution of all function
+- Return Value : None

 ### delete_existing_db
 This function deletes the database if it exists so that user need not require to manually delete the database every time